Definition: a kind of long and thin optical waveguides which can be bent to some degree

 Optical fiber devices can be damaged in various ways during operation.
 Various aspects are relevant in this context:

 - The fiber ends are particularly vulnerable to laser-induced damage.
 The air–glass interface has a lower damage threshold than the bulk material.
-For example, for silica fibers the surface damage fluence is ≈ 22 J/cm2 for 1-ns pulses at a wavelength of 1 μm .
-For pulses with higher peak intensity or fluence, it may then be necessary to use core-less end caps (Figure 5).
+For example, for silica fibers the surface damage fluence is ≈ 22 J/cm2 for 1-ns pulses with wavelengths around 1 μm .
+For pulses with higher peak intensity or fluence, it may then be necessary to use core-less end caps (Figure 6).
 Fiber surfaces become even more vulnerable if there is any dust.
 Also, launching a high optical power into a fiber end can overheat the nearby polymer coating.

 - For not even very high average powers, initial damage of a fiber end can have the consequence of a fiber fuse propagating through the whole fiber in the backward direction.